jscisinski/django-funky-sheets/README.rst

     path('update/', views.UpdateMovieView.as_view(), name='update')
   ]

-View
+*You can define queryset inside of CreateMovieView/UpdateMovieView View
 ----

-Define Create and Update views which inherit from ``HotView`` and render the Handsontable spreadsheet based on selected model fields.
+Define Create and Update views which inherit from ``HotView``(extra_views library) and render the Handsontable spreadsheet based on selected model fields.

 .. code-block:: python